Walz says his 17-year-old son witnessed shooting as he played volleyball at rec center

 The Minnesota Star Tribune

 Gus Walz tearfully reacted to his dad's speech at the Democratic National Convention in Chicago on Wednesday, August 21, 2024.
-(Renée Jones Schneider)
+(Renée Jones Schneider/The Minnesota Star Tribune)

-Gov. Tim Walz referenced publicly for the first time Tuesday night during the national vice presidential debate that his 17-year-old son, Gus, had witnessed a shooting while playing volleyball at a rec center in St. Paul.
+Gov. Tim Walz referenced publicly to a national television audience for the first time Tuesday night during the vice presidential debate that his 17-year-old son, Gus, had witnessed a shooting while playing volleyball at a rec center in St. Paul.

 After Gus Walz’s moment went viral, David Albornoz, St. Paul Parks aquatics supervisor and coach, posted on social media about his friendship with the governor’s son.
 Albornoz talked about how he came to know Gus Walz through his love of volleyball and post-match tacos.